The Meaning of the Baptism of Fire and the Holy Spirit

 Here baptism is used metaphorically to denote the degree and intensity of the work of the Spirit in the new creation in contrast to its limited influence in the old creation.

-In Acts 2 the baptism of the spirit is viewed from the view point of Christ as the one pouring out the Spirit.
-The same phenomena is viewed as a filling or immersion by those receiving it.
+In Acts 2 the baptism of the spirit is viewed from the viewpoint of Christ as the one pouring out the Spirit.
+The same phenomenon is viewed as a filling or immersion by those receiving it.
 The Body of Christ is anointed and baptized with the Spirit by Christ.
 In this, Christ shared His anointing with His body.
 He brings His entire body under the same anointing that He received from the Father.
 This anointing is the anointing of Christ and includes His Body which makes it corporate, and not individual as it was in the old creation.
 All believers share in this anointing for they are all in Christ.